JensKrumsieck/PorphyStruct/docs/src/content/docs/docs/concepts/simulation-method.md

 ```math
 D_{oop} = \sqrt{\sum_{i=1}^m(\Delta_i^z)^2}
 ```
 For estimating the goodness of the fit the experimental displacement parameter can be compared to the simulated one.
-This is often called `math\delta_{oop}`.
+This is often called $\delta_{oop}$.

 ### Out-of-Plane Symmetries
 #### Porphyrin (D<sub>4h</sub>)